streptomyces/advancedR/README.md

 6. Make plots
 7. Write out to files for further work or communication

+#### Keep your environment clean

+I will start the code in almost every topic with `rm(list = ls())`.
+This is to make sure that there are no old variables lying around to mess with the current task.

 <!-- >>> -->

 <!-- <<< datatypes.r -->